-All The Lifestyle & Wellbeing Products We Tried & Loved In February
+All The Lifestyle & Wellbeing Products We Tried & Loved In March

 At least once a week, the writers and editors on Refinery29's Life team get into a long conversation about some cool new item that's been absolutely saving, changing, or elevating our lives.
 So we decided to share the wealth, and highlight some of our favorite products and experiences each month.

-This month, we're excited about a ski jacket, a gorgeous serving bowl, a skin-changing moisturizer, and so much more.
+This month, we're excited about a dresser, an unbelievable massage, a new tequila canned drink, and so much more.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.